Rosalie Carey: The Globe

 The Careys decided to extend the house into a theatre, digging the foundations in 1957.
 The extension, designed by Niel Mason, included a domed ceiling, and a stage with no proscenium arch.
 It was built by volunteers and Patric Carey, with the oversight of engineer Ben Elson.
 The Globe was the first purpose-built theatre for professional repertory in New Zealand.

 Later life

 Patric Carey retired to Mahinerangi some years after the theatre was sold to the Friends in 1971, and the Careys dissolved their marriage in 1982.
 Patric Carey died in 2006.

 Carey was a member of the Whangarei Writers Workshop, the Playwrights Association of New Zealand, and wrote several books, including A Theatre in the House: The Careys' Globe, poetry, a children's book, and a memoir It's Not What You Know.
 She was an honorary life member of the New Zealand Society of Authors.
+Carey was awarded the Playwrights Association of New Zealand Outstanding Achievement Award in 2016.

 Carey was appointed a Member of the New Zealand Order of Merit, for services to the theatre, in the 2010 New Year Honours.
 She died in Whangārei on 29 June 2011.